-In light of recent government advice and to help safeguard our team and visitors from the Covid-19 threat we have postponed the Circus Zine Fest, however our current intern Hester Grant will be curating an online zine, Inversesh, instead.
+In response to government advice and to help safeguard our team and visitors from the Covid-19 threat we postponed the Circus Zine Fest, instead intern Hester Grant curated a series of online zines, Inversesh, throughout April and May 2020.

 Please be advised that some content is not suitable for anyone under the age of 18 and NSFW.